nrfconnect/sdk-nrf/samples/net/coap_client/README.rst

 Overview
 ********

-The nRF CoAP Client sample performs the following actions:
+The CoAP Client sample performs the following actions:

 #.
 Connect to the configured public CoAP test server (specified by the Kconfig option :ref:`CONFIG_COAP_SERVER_HOSTNAME <CONFIG_COAP_SERVER_HOSTNAME>`).
 #.
 Send periodic GET request for a test resource (specified by the Kconfig option :ref:`CONFIG_COAP_RESOURCE <CONFIG_COAP_RESOURCE>`) that is available on the server.